The Google search of the term – how to start a YouTube channel is at all time high.

 For starters, how much does YouTube pay and how much money do YouTubers make are entirely two different question.
 For big YouTubers, earning for the YouTube ads is just one part of their income they generate from YouTube.
 So, before we drive any further, let’s understand this part first.

-How YouTubers are making money on YouTube?
+How YouTubers Earn Money on YouTube?

 Wherever there is attention, there are advertisers.